Chained (2012 film)

 Chained is a 2012 Canadian psychological horror film directed by Jennifer Lynch and based on a screenplay by Damian O'Donnell.
 Starring Vincent D'Onofrio as a serial killer and Eamon Farren as a young prisoner of the killer, it explores their relationship as the killer seeks to turn his captive into his protégé.
 Gina Philips, Conor Leslie, Jake Weber, and Julia Ormond appear in supporting roles.

 The film premiered at the Fantasia International Film Festival and was released direct-to-video in the United States by Anchor Bay Entertainment.
-It received a polarized, although generally positive response, with some contention over its content and ending, while the performances were praised.
+It received a polarized response, with some contention over its content and ending, while the performances were praised.

 Plot

-Sarah Fittler and her nine-year-old son take a taxi to return home from a cinema, but the driver Bob abducts and brings them to his house.
-As a result of the abuse his father inflicted on him and his brother, Bob has turned into a serial killer who rapes and murders young women.
+Sarah Fittler and her nine-year-old son take a taxi to return home from a cinema, but the driver Bob abducts and takes them to his house.
+As a result of the abuse his father inflicted on him and his brother as children, including forcing him to have sexual intercourse with his own mother, Bob has turned into a serial killer who rapes and murders young women.
 He kills Sarah and imprisons her son, whom he names Rabbit.
 When Rabbit tries to escape, Bob chains him to a wall.

-Years later, the teenage Rabbit remains in Bob's home doing housework and burying the bodies of Bob's victims.
+Nine years later, the teenage Rabbit remains in Bob's home doing housework, burying the bodies of Bob's victims, and scrap booking newspaper clippings of Bob's victims at his request.
 While still holding Rabbit captive, Bob tries to become more of a father figure and has Rabbit teach himself human anatomy.
 To convince Rabbit that nobody else cares for him, Bob reveals that Rabbit's father Brad has remarried.
 He also releases Rabbit from his chains.
-However, in bringing Rabbit closer, Bob intends to turn Rabbit into a serial killer like him.
+In bringing Rabbit closer, Bob intends to turn Rabbit into a serial killer like him.

 To complete Rabbit's transformation into a serial killer, Bob asks him to pick a victim from a yearbook.
 Rabbit initially refuses, but when Bob forces him to select, he chooses a girl named Angie and Bob abducts her.
 Leaving Rabbit and Angie in a room, Bob warns Rabbit that he will kill her if Rabbit doesn't.
 Rabbit hesitates and starts to bond with Angie, but stabs her in the stomach when Bob barges in.
 He then drags her body into the room containing the corpses of past victims.
 Satisfied, Bob agrees to his request to hunt for another girl.